Badhan-abhishek/python-scripts/README.md

 - :warning: Do not use with production database.
 Due to limitations of ```mongoimport``` some data may throw errors while restoring.

 ## 2 mongo_json_collection.py
-- It will take path of folder containing pdf/docx/jpg etc files and will convert them to JSON-like format.
+- It will take path of folder containing pdf/docx/jpg etc files as input and will convert them to JSON-like format.
 - Format of result will be:
 `
 {